RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-04-beaglebone-black-ubuntu-ruby-rails-part-2.markdown

 comments: true
 categories: [ BeagleBone Black, Linux-Unix-OSX, Rails, Ruby ]
 ---
-{% imgcap right /images/ruby-rails-beaglebone-black.jpg Ruby, Rails, and BeagleBone Black. %}
+{% imgcap right /images/ruby-rails-beaglebone-black.jpg Ruby.
+Rails.
+BeagleBone Black. %}

 [Part 1](/blog/2014/01/02/beaglebone-black-ubuntu-part-1/) of this series shows how to install Ubuntu on the BeagleBone Black.
 This episode covers the installation of the Ubuntu GUI, Ruby, and Rails.

+Side note: Rails requires a JavaScript runtime, and NodeJS offered the quickest way to fulfill this requirement.
+Details appear within.

 ###Gotcha: Resize the SD Card
 Two things to know about GUI installation:

 * Before installing the GUI, we will need to re-size one of the partitions on the SD card.